Medical expert of the article

 Possible complications in patients with Beckwith-Wiedemann syndrome:

-- probability of neonatal hypoglycemia (60%) with the development of seizures caused by transient hyperinsulinism;
+- the probability of neonatal hypoglycemia (60%) with the development of seizures caused by transient hyperinsulinism;

-- high frequency (10-40%) of embryonic tumors, especially with nephromegaly or somatic asymmetry of the body, requires observation and ultrasound of the kidneys 3 times a year until 3 years old and subsequently 2 times a year before 14 years old (timely diagnosis Wilms tumors).
+- The high frequency (10-40%) of embryonic tumors, especially with nephromegaly or somatic asymmetry of the body, requires observation and ultrasound examination of the kidneys 3 times a year until the age of 3 years and subsequently 2 times a year until the age of 14 years (timely diagnosis of Wilms tumor).

-The diagnosis of Beckwith-Wiedemann syndrome should be considered in children with abnormalities of the anterior wall of the abdomen (fetal or umbilical hernia, divergence of the rectus muscles), macroglossia, neonatal hypoglycemia and tumors (neuroblastoma, Wilms tumor, liver carcinoma).
+The diagnosis of Beckwith-Wiedemann syndrome should be considered in children with anomalies of the anterior abdominal wall (embryonic or umbilical hernia, divergence of the rectus muscles), macroglossia, neonatal hypoglycemia, and tumors (neuroblastoma, Wilms tumor, liver carcinoma).

 Diagnostic criteria:

-- Large body weight at birth or postnatal anticipation of physical development.
+- Large birth weight or postnatal advanced physical development.

-- Defects of closure of the anterior abdominal wall (fetal, umbilical hernia, diastasis of recti).
+- Defects in the closure of the anterior abdominal wall (embryonic, umbilical hernia, diastasis of the rectus abdominis muscles).

 - Macroglossia.